Diversify your bonds

 “The threat to capitalism is clear.
 We only made sixteen billion last year.”

-— Kenneth Griffin, Founder, Chief Executive Officer and Co-Chief Investment Officer, Citadel, Former Chicagoan
+—Kenneth Griffin, Founder, Chief Executive Officer and Co-Chief Investment Officer, Citadel, Former Chicagoan

 “The crisis at Silicon Valley Bank reinforces the strength and dynamism of our superior economic system.
 There are no circumstances where I’d have to bail out our banking industry, because I own it.”

-— Xi “Winnie the Pooh” Jinping, Wannabe Emperor
+—Xi “Winnie the Pooh” Jinping, Wannabe Emperor

 “Hold mein bier.”

-— Ulrich Körner, Chief Executive Officer, Credit Suisse Group AG
+—Ulrich Körner, Chief Executive Officer, Credit Suisse Group AG

 “In 1999, when I signed the Gramm-Leach-Bliley Act — which repealed much of the Glass-Steagall Act of 1933, which had wisely and judiciously separated commercial and investment banking in the wake of the 1929 stock market crash — and once again made it possible for a bunch of Wharton failsons to gamble with the money in regular people’s checking and savings accounts, I did America a great service, and cemented my legacy as a centrist, neoliberalist cuck, with no animating philosophy or belief system beyond what would win me votes, fame, the affection of interns, and eventually tens of millions of dollars in speaking fees on the investment banking circuit.
+This upcoming financial crisis will only be the fourth since I left office.
+My record speaks for itself.”

-— Bill Clinton, Lifelong Public Servant
+—Bill Clinton, Lifelong Public Servant

 “Words make gay.”